 But let’s back up a bit first.
 Coffee lovers in California might be seeing warning labels to the effect that the brew causes cancer, thanks to the settlement of a lawsuit over the matter.

-The process of roasting coffee beans introduces a cancer risk by creating a chemical called acrylamide — but you could but you can dodge that bullet by going green.
+The process of roasting coffee beans introduces a cancer risk by creating a chemical called acrylamide — but you could but you can dodge that bullet and avoid cancer treatment by going green.
 That’s color of coffee beans that are unroasted.

 Lest you worry about whether unroasted java tastes any different — or costs more — here’s another strong selling point for green coffee beans: Unroasted coffee beans have up to 20% more caffeine than the roasted variety.